r13i/egg-programing-language/README.md

 # Creating a new programming language, called Egg:

-This project is inspired from the book: Eloquent JavaScript, 3rd edition.
+This project is proposed in the book: Eloquent JavaScript, 3rd edition, by Marijn Haverbeke.

 ### Parsing: